 Panorama of Taormina with Mount Etna in the background, Sicily, Italy.

-Other than the beautiful island, Taormina also offers breathtaking views of Mount Etna in the distance.
-Visit Piazza IX Aprile for endless views of the water as far as you can see.
-And take some time to enjoy some delicious food and experience authentic Sicilian culture all around you.
+Besides the beautiful island, Taormina offers breathtaking views of Mount Etna.
+Visit Piazza IX Aprile for endless views of the water.
+Take some time to enjoy some delicious food and experience authentic Sicilian culture all around you.

 Check Out the Scala dei Turchi